swethamohanraj/project/README.md

 ## III)Perform object detection with label in an image:
 ![image](https://github.com/swethamohanraj/project/assets/94228215/f013cf98-0fa0-4ce4-9fa9-f9b12747a90e)
+![image](https://github.com/swethamohanraj/project/assets/94228215/3e4a66ff-a37e-45b2-be39-1ddb487d19a4)
 ## Result :
 Thus a python program using OpenCV is written to do the following image manipulations:
 i) Extract ROI from an image. ii) Perform handwritting detection in an image. iii) Perform object detection with label in an image.

-## Result :
-Thus a python program using OpenCV is written to do the following image manipulations:

-i) Extract ROI from an image. ii) Perform handwritting detection in an image. iii) Perform object detection with label in an image.

-![image](https://github.com/swethamohanraj/project/assets/94228215/3e4a66ff-a37e-45b2-be39-1ddb487d19a4)